-Jenny Davis, a scholar and citizen of the Chickasaw Nation, recently published article titled “Refusing (Mis)Recognition: Navigating Multiple Marginalization in the U.S. Two Spirit Movement.”
+Jenny Davis, a #Two-Spirit scholar and citizen of the Chickasaw Nation, recently published article titled “Refusing (Mis)Recognition: Navigating Multiple Marginalization in the U.S. Two Spirit Movement.”
 Davis wrote and published this article as an Assistant Professor of Anthropology, American Indian Studies, and Gender & Women’s Studies at the University of Illinois at Urbana–Champaign where she is the director of the Native American and Indigenous Languages (NAIL) Lab.

 In this article, Davis examines the term Two-Spirit “…an Indigenous identity by using both unifying/mass terms (Native American, glbtiq [gay, lesbian, bisexual, trans, intersex, queer]) and culturally & community specific terms (specific tribe [Nation-specific] names, Two Spirit).
 Rather than selecting a ‘right’ term, such conversations highlight the constant, simultaneous positionings negotiated by Two Spirit people in their daily lives, and the tensions between recognizability and accuracy, communality and specificity, and indigeneity and settler culture, and the burden multiply marginalized people carry in negotiating between all of those metaphorical and literal spaces.”